Curriculum Writing, Design & Promotion

 Explainer Videos

-Revision strategy explainer videos I scripted, produced, and integrated into a series of multimedia writing units for middle grade students.
+Revision strategy explainer videos I scripted, produced, and integrated into a series of multimedia writing units for middle-grade students.
 Click the video's YouTube link to get to my channel.

 Writing Workshop Infographics & Slideshows